Envrin/apex/docs/views.md

 ### Create Views

 You must create all views via the apex.php script to ensure they are properly assigned to the correct package, and included with the package when publishing to a repository.
-To createa a new view, within terminal type:
+To create a new view, within terminal type:

 `php apex.php create view URI PACKAGE`